Aston Manor Academy Curriculum Rationale

 Key Stage 3 Curriculum Overview:

-In order to deliver the aims of our curriculum we ensure all students in Key Stage 3 study 9 lessons of English, 8 of Maths, 6 of Science, 4 of PE, 3 of History, Geography and DT, and 2 of Spanish, Art, PSHE and Music per fortnight.
+In order to deliver the aims of our curriculum we ensure all students in Key Stage 3 study 9 lessons of English, 8 of Maths, 6 of Science, 4 of PE, 3 of History, R.E, Geography and DT, and 2 of French, Spanish, Art, IT, PSHE and Music per fortnight.
 Where appropriate, each subject uses the National Curriculum as a basis for determining what is covered at Key Stage 3 and then adapts the content to suit our learners.

 At Key Stage 3, students are introduced to all of the key skills they require to be successful in each of the subjects they are studying.
 Our curriculum leaders consider the Key Stage 2 and 4 curricula when determining what these skills are, so that students can develop their existing skills to facilitate a transition into Key Stage 4.